dikayx/winvpn/README.md

 -   Connect to a VPN server using VPNBook services.
 -   Connect to Tor services by launching the Tor Browser if it is installed on the system.

+### Streaming

+You can only use the US & UK servers for streaming.
+Check the [VPNBook](https://www.vpnbook.com/) website for more information.

 ## Requirements

 -   Windows 10 or later (64-bit)